Sexual Risk Orders & Interim Sexual Risk Orders

 - Often compromises any new relationship because the police will always want to conduct a risk assessment upon the new partner and any family that they have.

-- That heavily restricts foreign travel and often leads to a lottery whether the subject will be allowed into the country.
+- That heavily restricts foreign travel and often leads to a lottery whether the subject will be allowed into a foreign country.

 - All these inhibitions on enjoying your life come without ever being convicted of a criminal offence.